 Road user and worker safety in temporary traffic control zones should be an integral and high-priority element of every project from planning through design and construction.
-Similarly, maintenance and utility work should be planned and conducted with the safety of drivers, bicyclists, pedestrians (including those with disabilities), and workers being considered at all times.
+Similarly, maintenance and utility work should be planned and conducted with the safety of drivers, bicyclists, pedestrians, and workers being considered at all times.
 If the temporary traffic control zone includes a highway-rail grade crossing, early coordination with the railroad company should take place.